-The Armies of World War One.
+The Armies of World War One

-However nowadays World War One is usually considered because of its mindless massacre of young men, sent out to die in their 1000’s by silly-looking ancient leaders with walrus moustaches, it turned out indeed a lot more interesting and also important than just that.
+However nowadays World War One is usually considered because of its mindless massacre of young men, sent out to die in their 1000s by silly-looking ancient leaders with walrus mustaches, it turned out indeed a lot more interesting and also important than just that.
 It dramatically changed the entire idea of warfare, in which not just the military, however the entire nation – its technology, research, as well as spirits – had been put to the supreme test.
 Neither did World War One truly close with the last shot, because in its aftermath it delivered social and political turbulence on a really remarkable size, that in several ways we are even now awareness its consequences presently.

 From the political perspective it had been the tiny feuding Balkan nations which started world war one with the most discover and the lowest dreams.
-The great European powers, happy by amazing parades and impressive summer manoeuvres, joined war with a demonstrate of excitement which has in no way been duplicated since.
+The great European powers, happy by amazing parades and impressive summer maneuvers, joined war with demonstrate of excitement which has in no way been duplicated since.
 They were certain that their wonderfully uniformed and amazingly drilled soldiers would bring the war to a quick final result prior to Christmas.
 However, apart from a bizarre colonial skirmish in opposition to primitively armed natives, Europe’s military had not much modern knowledge in actual warfare.

 These bush conflicts nevertheless resulted a single simple and easy experience which was, that brilliantly shaded and tight-fitting clothing weren’t ideal to modern battle.
 Many British officers had been informed to visit their outfitter prior to leaving for the colonies.
-There they could provide themselves with robust and suitable dress in muted colours, which had been created for shooting and stalking game.
+There they could provide themselves with robust and suitable dress in muted colors, which had been created for shooting and stalking game.

 As soon as in the colonies the better innovative officers – freed from the limitations and hide-bound conservatism of their less ambitious fellows – ‘went native’.
 They used the appearance of clothing, equipment, as well as arms of their opponents, and so khaki (a Persian word meaning earth) clothes had been created, initial in the colonies, and later for wear in Europe.
-By the outbreak of conflict the majority of nations – with 3 significant exceptions – had protective shaded clothes, be it the German field-grey or tobacco brown of Bulgaria.
+By the outbreak of conflict the majority of nations – with 3 significant exceptions – had protective shaded clothes, be it the German field-gray or tobacco brown of Bulgaria.

-France, despite her colonial practice, and various efforts to modernise her uniforms, joined war in 1914 in red and blue.
+France, despite her colonial practice, and various efforts to modernize her uniforms, joined war in 1914 in red and blue.
 Contrary to public opinion trousers were neither typically French, nor the brainchild of a sartorially inspired monarch.
 The choice to introduce them had been solely business.
 France had created a fast red dye and wished to break England’s monopoly in this product.
 What better method to promote this new knowledge rather than outfit the military in red trousers.

-Furthermore the first occasion a nation’s industrial potential was to play a crucial part in a war.
+Furthermore, the first occasion a nation’s industrial potential was to play a crucial part in a war.
 The capacity to produce, besides weapons, however all the other items of warfare from bandages to uniforms, resulted in just the well established industrial nations could keep up a war for any time period.
 Nations like Germany, France, and The United Kingdom had to supply not only their own demands, however those of their allies as well.
 France possibly had taken on a larger duty compared to any other nation, and stamped out the Adrian steel helmet by the million.
-France entirely re-equipped the Serbian Army in 1915, and produced uniforms for Rumania well into the mid-1920’s.
-Britain’s power to weave seemingly endless bales of cloth, allowed the Portuguese to switch their grey uniforms with products produced in Britain, as well as the Belgians – however, not all that keen on khaki – acquired it as a colour for their new uniforms in 1915 for the reason that Great britain alone could provide the huge amount of cloth needed.
+France entirely re-equipped the Serbian Army in 1915, and produced uniforms for Romania well into the mid-1920’s.
+Britain’s power to weave seemingly endless bales of cloth, allowed the Portuguese to switch their gray uniforms with products produced in Britain, as well as the Belgians – however, not all that keen on khaki – acquired it as a color for their new uniforms in 1915 for the reason that Great Britain alone could provide the huge amount of cloth needed.

-Tremendous raises in the accuracy and rapidity of fire throughout the second half of the 19th century not just created the bloody stalemate that epitomised World War One, but practiced an awesome influence on a pair of essential elements of a soldier’s look.
+Tremendous raises in the accuracy and rapidity of fire throughout the second half of the 19th century not just created the bloody stalemate that epitomized World War One, but practiced an awesome influence on a pair of essential elements of a soldier’s look.

 Rapidity of fire resulted in he held far more ammo, therefore, the outdated shoulder-belt equipment had been exchanged by one depending on the waist belt, from which one, two, or perhaps three ammunition bags could be hanging, in addition to the rest of the equipment that a soldier needed to have.

 Accuracy of both artillery and small arms, as well as the character of the warfare in which usually the head was exposed, created an extraordinary quantity of head injuries.
 The French heavy cavalryman with his metal helmet was to be envied, while his less lucky comrades in the infantry discovered the small round steel skull-cap which they had been expected to use underneath the kepi, helpful for every purpose apart from the one for which it was designed.
-A French Intendance Department officer, August-Louis Adrian created and had manufactured a steel helmet which was the first of the various that were to follow.
+A French Attendance Department officer, August-Louis Adrian created and had manufactured a steel helmet which was the first of the various that were to follow.

 In April 1915 throughout the Battle of Ypres, the Germans used successfully toxic chlorine gas for the first time, and so started chemical warfare.
-However failing as an offensive weapon, it forced the Allies to redirect huge amounts of money and time into creating and supplying gas masks along with other decontamination products, that could have been more usefully employed somewhere else.
-The initial gas mask wasn’t any more than a nose-clip and cotton wool mouth pad which had been wet with sodium carbonate, sodium thiosulphate and water, however by the end of World War One, when The united kingdom on its own had produced 50 million gas masks, they had grown to be quite a sophisticated apparatus.
+However, failing as an offensive weapon, it forced the Allies to redirect huge amounts of money and time into creating and supplying gas masks along with other decontamination products, that could have been more usefully employed somewhere else.
+The initial gas mask wasn’t any more than a nose-clip and cotton wool mouth pad which had been wet with sodium carbonate, sodium thiosulphate and water, however by the end of World War One, when The United Kingdom on its own had produced 50 million gas masks, they had grown to be quite a sophisticated apparatus.

 Paradoxically however the American Civil War may set some claim to the headline, this first completely technological conflict was also to see the rebirth of medieval ways of warfare.
 Following the first days of movement, each side dug in a short-range away from each other, and for the following 4 years fought a harsh trench warfare in which they catapulted, threw, and fired an entire selection of missiles at each other.
-After that carrying several types of protective clothing and in some cases body armour, they attacked and slain each other even with maces, daggers and clubs..
+After that carrying several types of protective clothing and in some cases body armor, they attacked and slain each other even with maces, daggers and clubs.

-Flying also arrived to its own during World War One, and even the cynics who initially looked at aviators in exactly the same way as motorists – show-offs – stumbled on recognise that one more important weapon was in the creating.
+Flying also arrived to its own during World War One, and even the cynics who initially looked at aviators in exactly the same way as motorists – show-offs – stumbled on recognize that one more important weapon was in the creating.

 Considering that the finest mechanics were to be located in the engineers, it absolutely was reasonable that military aviation started as a department of that service.
 In 1910 the French created their air ship and aviation services straight into an autonomous corps, and the British adopted it in 1912.
 But not anywhere during World War One was there created an entirely independent air arm, until Britain amalgamated her naval and army flying corps into the Royal Air Force in April 1918.

 The majority of military used semi-official volunteer corps who were primarily associated with motor transport (Austria-Hungary and Italy) and the medical services (Red Cross, etc.).
-In most cases these organisations had been uniformed and applied their particular system of rank badges, while the Royal and Imperial Austro-Hungarian Volunteer Automobile Corps, dressed in army rank badges on the collar, and corps rank badges on the cuffs.
+In most cases these organizations had been uniformed and applied their particular system of rank badges, while the Royal and Imperial Austro-Hungarian Volunteer Automobile Corps, dressed in army rank badges on the collar, and corps rank badges on the cuffs.